olidec/Introduction/README.md

      - **Python**
      - **Jupyter**

+3. Accept your Assignment
+   - Click on the link on OneNote
+   - Select your name from list
+   - Click on the link to your newly generated repository
+   - Highlight the URL and copy the address to your repository

 3. Clone your GitHub Classroom repository:
    - On the starting page of Visual Studio Code select `Open Github Repository...`
-   - Paste the link to your classroom assignment.
+   - Paste the link to your classroom repository.
    - When opening VSCode will ask whether to `Reopen in Container`.
 Click the blue button to open the coding environment.

 4. Open the Assigment Notebook